open-dynamic-robot-initiative/robot_interfaces_bolt/README.md

-robot_interfaces Driver for Solo Robots
+robot_interfaces Driver for Bolt Robots
 =======================================

 This package provides the necessary types and driver to operate a BoltHumanoid robot